Espen-H/PG6301-eksamen/README.md

 Test coverage as of 26/04/19 05:30 is at 37.31%

 This is a really underdeveloped social media platform.
-I went with the same structure that was used in this course as it was families, and playing it safe with the timeframe in mind.
+I went with the same structure that was used in this course as it was familiar, and playing it safe with the timeframe in mind.

 *In the documentation, you need to explain what your project does, how it is structured, how you implemented it and which different technologies you did choose to use.
 Think about it like a “pitch sale” in which you want to show a potential employer what you have learned in this course.*